green-fox-academy/huli-kalendaryo-backend/README.md

 4. Set the Active Profile to "dev" in your IDE (in IntelliJ Run/Edit Configurations)

+5. Set up the `application-dev.properties` file based on the `application.properties.example` file

-5. You should set up the following environmental variables:
+6. You should set up the following environmental variables:
 * CLIENT\_ID: this is created in the Google API Console to validate the application (ask us for the exact CLIENT_ID for the time being)
  * CLIENT\_SECRET: this is created in the Google API Console to validate the application (ask us for the exact CLIENT_SECRET for the time being)
 * RDS\_HOSTNAME: your hostname in MySQL